June 29, 2013 was the last update for this page.

 Tables below provide the affiliate impact for the airlines covered by this website since year 2003.
 A summary of each airlines regional affiliation is provided below the table.

-Graphs provide side-by-side comparisons for selected metrics.
+Graphs provide comparisons for selected metrics.

 Note: If data is not available, that cell is left blank.

 Fleet includes owned and operated jets per SEC filings.

 Revenue is from Capacity Purchase Agreements and Contracted fees.